tianbo137/Portfolio/NBA Game Prediction/README.md

 ## Overview

-In this project, I attempt to build a profitable NBA game winners prediction model against the odds of those Las Vegas bookies.
-In particular, I will be using player game-level stats pulled from the [NBA stats website](http://stats.nba.com/) with [nba_api](https://github.com/swar/nba_api) together with game odds from [covers.com](http://covers.com) using the Python web scraping framework [Scrapy](https://scrapy.org/).
+In this project, I attempt to build a profitable NBA game winners prediction model against the odds of bookmakers.

+The data includes player game-level stats pulled from the [NBA stats website](http://stats.nba.com/) with [nba_api](https://github.com/swar/nba_api) and game odds from [covers.com](http://covers.com) using the Python web scraping framework [Scrapy](https://scrapy.org/).

+The model is a wide-and-deep neural network model together with a custom loss function to assist us identifying fair odds.

 ## Contents: